foamsataber/gregynogwmc.github.io/index.md

 ---
 id: 5
-title: Gregynog 2020
+title: Gregynog 2022
 date: 2018-11-05
 author: nickgill
 layout: page
 #guid: http://boolesrings.org/nickgill/?page_id=4
 ---

-#### This meeting was due to be held at Gregynog Hall, Newtown on 18-20 May 2020.
-Due to the travel restrictions imposed in response to the Covid-19 pandemic, this year's colloquium is postponed until 23-25 May 2022.
+#### Wales Mathematics Colloquium, Gregynog Hall, Newtown, 23-25 May 2022.

 This is a long-standing annual event with a broad mathematical outlook across areas of pure and applied mathematics, statistics and OR.
 It is aimed at bringing together mathematicians at Welsh HEIs, while also welcoming mathematicians from other parts of the UK.